 Food isn’t the only thing that interests me….healthy living in general is a priority to me.
 I love all kinds of exercise…swimming, yoga, pilates, spinning, weight training and sometimes running.
 I have learned that I better love exercise….because if I didn’t I don’t know if I would be able to always enjoy all the great food that I do!
 I also love to play in dirt…I’ve got an herb garden that gets bigger and bigger every year…as well as a small plot of dirt in the backyard that is the so called garden.
 Now that is a work in progress.

-Thanks for reading Aggie’s Kitchen.
+Thanks so much for reading Aggie’s Kitchen.